OWASP Top 10 Security Risks

 OWASP Top 10 is one of the organization's best-known projects.
 OWASP Top 10 is a ranking of the ten most dangerous information security risks for web applications, compiled by a community of industry experts.
 For each point of the rating, the risk is calculated by experts based on the OWASP Risk Rating Methodology and includes an assessment of Weakness Prevalence, Weakness Detectability and Exploitability, as well as the criticality of the consequences of their operation or Technical Impacts.

-For obvious reasons, risk severity calculations do not take into account the business consequences of their implementation.
-Where possible, the names of the risks in the rating correspond to the names of the corresponding vulnerabilities in the Common Weakness Enumeration classification.
+For obvious reasons, risk severity assessments do not take into account the business consequences of their implementation.
+Where possible, the names of the risks in the rating correspond to the names of the similar vulnerabilities in the Common Weakness Enumeration (CWE) classification.
 It should be noted that, unlike the classifications, the OWASP Top 10 project does not claim to cover all the existing risks, but only represents the most relevant ones at the time of the rating release.

 OWASP Top 10 is not an official standard, it is just a white paper that is widely used by many organizations, vulnerability bounty programs, and cybersecurity experts to classify the severity of weaknesses and security breaches.